 What are the primary goals for your event marketing?
 To sell tickets and fill a venue?
 And what about after your event, what happens next?
 Audiences increasingly expect more than just hard sell; I don’t think that merely promoting your event through conventional means is enough.
-Instead a multi-platform, multi-directional approach is needed that starts way before your event and continues after the last delegates have gone home.
+Instead a multi-platform, multi-directional approach is needed.
+One that starts way before your event and continues after the last delegates have gone home.

 Engaging Delegates Before Your Event